From partially ordered monoids to partially ordered groups via free nuclear preimages: Nuclear images and simple quasi-inequations

 The above theorems, however, do not directly provide us with a characterization of ordered quasivarieties of pomonoids which are closed under nuclear images.
 In that case, there is an ordered quasivariety $\class{L}$ of pomonoids such that $\pair{\alg{A}}{\gamma} \in \class{K}$ if and only if $\alg{A} \in \class{L}$.
-The above theorem then tells us that the nuclear images of pomonoids in $\class{L}$ are axiomatized by the simple quasi-inequalities in the signature of nuclear pomonoids valid in $\class{K}$.
-However, it is not immediately obvious how to relate these to the simple quasi-inequalities in the signature of pomonoids valid in~$\class{L}$.
+The above theorem then tells us that the nuclear images of pomonoids in $\class{L}$ are axiomatized by the simple quasi-inequations in the signature of nuclear pomonoids valid in $\class{K}$.
+However, it is not immediately obvious how to relate these to the simple quasi-inequations in the signature of pomonoids valid in~$\class{L}$.
 We therefore go through the above sequence of above lemmas and theorems and note where they have to be modified to obtain their analogues for pomonoids.

 In the following, let $\class{L}$ be an ordered quasivariety of pomonoids.
-A quasi-inequality in the signature of pomonoids (s$\ell$-monoids) will be called \emph{simple} if each premise of $\alpha$ has the form $t_{i} \leq x_{i}$ for some variable $x_{i}$.
+A quasi-inequation in the signature of pomonoids (s$\ell$-monoids) will be called \emph{simple} if each premise of $\alpha$ has the form $t_{i} \leq x_{i}$ for some variable $x_{i}$.

-\begin{lemma} Let $\alg{M}$ be a pomonoid and ${\leq_{\theta}}$ be the smallest $\class{L}$-congruence on the pomonoidal reduct of $\FreeMon{\alg{M}}$.
-Then $\alg{M}$ is a nuclear image of some pomonoid in $\class{L}$ if and only if $v \leq_{\theta} w$ in $\FreeMon{\alg{M}}$ implies $\gamma(v) \leq \gamma(w)$ in $\alg{M}$. \end{lemma}
+\begin{lemma} Let $\alg{M}$ be a pomonoid and ${\leqL}$ be the smallest $\class{L}$-congruence on the pomonoidal reduct of $\FreeMon{\alg{M}}$.
+Then $\alg{M}$ is a nuclear image of some pomonoid in $\class{L}$ if and only if $v \leqL w$ in $\FreeMon{\alg{M}}$ implies $\gamma(v) \leq \gamma(w)$ in $\alg{M}$. \end{lemma}

-\begin{proof} If $v \leq_{\theta} w$ in $\FreeMon{\alg{M}}$ implies $\gamma(v) \leq \gamma(w)$ in $\alg{M}$, then ${\leq_{\theta}}$ is in fact an order congruence also with respect to the nucleus $[\gamma]$.
+\begin{proof} If $v \leqL w$ in $\FreeMon{\alg{M}}$ implies $\gamma(v) \leq \gamma(w)$ in $\alg{M}$, then ${\leqL}$ is in fact an order congruence also with respect to the nucleus $[\gamma]$.
 Lemma~\ref{lemma: restriction on free} thus applies, taking $\class{K} \assign \set{\pair{\alg{N}}{\delta}}{\alg{N} \in \class{L}}$.
 For the opposite direction, apply Lemma~\ref{lemma: restriction on free} taking into account that the smallest $\class{L}$-congruence on the pomonoidal reduct of $\FreeMon{\alg{M}}$ lies below the smallest $\class{K}$-congruence on $\FreeMon{\alg{M}}$. \end{proof}

-The proofs of the following lemmas and theorems now carry over word for word from their analogues for nuclear pomonoids, keeping in mind that by simple quasi-inequalities we now mean simple quasi-inequalities in the signature of pomonoids.
+The proofs of the following lemmas and theorems now carry over word for word from their analogues for nuclear pomonoids, keeping in mind that by simple quasi-inequations we now mean simple quasi-inequations in the signature of pomonoids.